 on the left route:

-- red trail through Krowiniec and Kulawiec to the Trzydniowiański Wierch (2 h, return of 1: 45h), then the Dolina Jarząbcza to Polana Chochołowska (shelter PTTK 2: 10 h)
+- red trail through Krowiniec and Kulawiec to Trzydniowiański Wierch (2 h, return 1: 45 h), then along the Jarząbcza Valley to Polana Chochołowska (PTTK shelter 2:10 h)

-- extending the green trail Dolina Chochołowska Wyżnia to the ridge between Rakoń and Wołowiec (2: 15 h, ↓ 1: 45 h)
+- extension of the green trail Through the Chochołowska Wyżnia Valley to the ridge between Rakoń and Wołowiec (2:15 h, ↓ 1:45 h)